Bcharlotin1/anime_cli_project/README.md

 # AnimeCliProject

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+Welcome to the Anime Library!
+This gem uses an Anime API, specifically, the one by Jikan,  to create a command-line interface(CLI).
+This gem acts as a library and will provide the user information for a particular anime of their choice, and recommendations based on their search.
 Put your Ruby code in the file `lib/anime_cli_project`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with that code, run `ruby bin/anime_cli`in terminal for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation